I have been very lucky to visit Mont Tremblant on 3 different occasions, once during the summer season and twice during the winter seasons.

 - 10 7) All of the sports activities available in Mont Tremblant:

-- 11 More fun adventures in eastern Canada:
+- 11 3 more fun adventures to explore in eastern Canada:

 Here are the 7 things I recommend trying at Mont Tremblant: